 What Can You Do To Save the Bees?

-There are ways in which you can support the local bee population and your local food security.
+Here are a few ways you can support your local bee population and your local food security:

 Plant a pollinator garden that offers food and shelter to bees, hummingbirds, butterflies, and more.

 Build a “bee hotel” for local wild bees and solitary bees.

 Support sustainability through honey companies employing ethical beekeeping practices.

 - Avoid using pesticides and other harmful chemicals in your yard and garden.

 Bees play an integral role in pollinating our food, with around 35% of worldwide food crops relying on these pollinators in some way.
 They are also responsible for pollinating many non-food crops that contribute to biodiversity and overall ecosystem health.

 Manukora supports the bee population by focusing on ethical beekeeping practices, which ultimately is what’s behind our high-quality, authentic Manuka honey.